Programmable Assembly of Ground State Fermionic Tweezer Arrays

 Together, these advances enable programmable, low-entropy initial states with intrinsic fermionic statistics, granting access to computationally challenging many-body physics and emerging architectures for fermionic quantum processing~\cite{fermioniccomputing_cuadra, errorcorrection_ott, faulttolerantQC_schukert}.
-Combined with dynamics in lattices or tunnel-coupled tweezers, they open new opportunities for exploring strongly correlated phases and non-equilibrium behavior.
-The ability to assemble large product states atom-by-atom further facilitates protocols that require structured input states, such as Hamiltonian learning, as well as studies of precisely controlled impurity-, disorder-, and frustration-induced phenomena~\cite{hamiltonianlearning_advantageofquantum, impurityeffects_review}.
+Combined with dynamics in lattices or tunnel-coupled tweezers, they open new opportunities for exploring strongly correlated phases and nonequilibrium behavior.
+The ability to assemble large product states atom by atom further facilitates protocols that require structured input states, such as Hamiltonian learning, as well as studies of precisely controlled impurity-, disorder-, and frustration-induced phenomena~\cite{hamiltonianlearning_advantageofquantum, impurityeffects_review}.